BattModels/ArtemisUsers/getting_started/srun.md

 srun [options] command
 ```

 where `command` is the command or script to be executed.

-> When using `srun` at Artemis, you may get ```srun: error: spank: x11.so: Plugin file not found```.
-> You may disregard this error message

-To start an interactive job requesting one node, 2GB of memory, for 30 minutes, on the `venkvis-cpu` partition, type:
+To start an interactive job requesting one node, 2GB of memory, for 30 minutes, on the `venkvis-debug` partition, type:

 ```
-srun --partition=venkvis-cpu --nodes=1 --mem=2G --time=30 --pty bash
+srun --partition=venkvis-debug --nodes=1 --mem=2G --time=30 --pty bash
 ```

 > The option `--pty` here is required to start an interactive job.